JASON-B0URNE/Secret210Repo/lab1/Lab1Writeup.md

 4. What is the difference between a CSS rule with an *element* selector (i.e. h1, p, div etc.) and one with a *class* selector (i.e. .task, .task-done etc.)?
 When would you use each?

 -An element selector chooses all the instances of that html tag.
-An example where an element selector would be helpful is if you wanted to apply a specific font to all of the paragraphs <p></p> in a html file.
+An example where an element selector would be helpful is if you wanted to apply a specific font to all of the paragraphs tags in a HTML file.
 Element selectors are useful for providing uniform style changes in an html document.
 A class selector chooses specific elements placed in a class.
 An example where a class selector would be helpful is changing the style of a specific heading elements that display important legal information.
-Class selectors are useful for providing specific style changes in a html document.
+Class selectors are useful for providing specific style changes in a HTML document.

 5. What are the advantages of putting your styles in a separate .css stylesheed instead of in the '<style>' element of '<head'>?